ttzein6/animate_z_widget/README.md

 * `animationType` is set to `AnimationType.rotate`.
 * `customAnimation` is used to define a custom animation with an `easeIn` curve, a duration of 500 milliseconds, and a rotation animation.

-### Contributing

-We welcome contributions to this package!
-Please see the CONTRIBUTING.md file for details.

 ### License
 See the LICENSE file for details.